FlambeStinger/containerlab_project/Week 2/Progress.md

 Starting a newer and simpler lab

 ## A New Topology
 For a few days I've been struggling with getting the clients to successful communicate with each other in the original topology.
 Though they aren't on the same VLAN and SVIs aren't configured, I expected to see nodes learn the mac addresses of the clients when they attempt to ping each other.
 However, I didn't see this when looking through the nodes' mac address tables.
 This is concerning since this means that the nodes aren't properly configured as bridged (switch) interfaces or the clients aren't sending frames over their virtual interface.
 To better isolate the problem and understand SRLinux, I decided to set up a simpler topology with 1 SRLinux node and 2 client containers running Alpine.
 In this simpler network, there will be one node and two clients connected to the node.
 Both clients will belong to the 172.16.16.0/24 network and they will be assigned to the default VLAN.
-Here is a visual of the network and its configuration file:
+Here is a visual of the network and its configuration file.

 <p align="center">
 <img width="286" height="317" alt="image" src="https://github.com/user-attachments/assets/ef90c9f8-4c9b-4871-a4a9-c1042c5f251f" />